Date Approved: 14/03/2019

 The nature of all anonymous complaints will be recorded.
 Any anonymous complaint will only be referred for investigation or other action if it includes documentary or photographic evidence indicating a serious or significant matter.

-All complaints should be made known to The Enterprise Homes Group’s relevant Service Manager.
+All complaints should be made known to The Enterprise Homes Group’s Director of Charitable Operations.

-All complaints shall be recorded in a share-point folder in policies and the Service Managers shall report to the Chief Executive who will raise any complaints received with the Trustees at the following trustee meeting.
+All complaints shall be recorded in a share-point folder in policies and the Director of Charitable Operations shall report to the Chief Executive who will raise any complaints received with the Trustees at the following trustee meeting.

 The Enterprise Homes Group will publicise its complaints procedure in a variety of ways, including: